Mstepniak48201/3-algorithms-in-c/bubble/bubble.md

         // Mark that a swap occurred.
         swapped = 1;
       }
+    }

     // If swapped = 0, the array is sorted.
-      // If array is sorted, break out of the loop. if (!swapped)
+    // If array is sorted, break out of the loop.
+    // This check must occur at the end of the outer loop, after the inner loop is finished. if (!swapped)
     {
       break;
-      }
     }
   }
 }